Liberians vote in tight presidential run-off

 By Alphonso Toweh

-MONROVIA, Nov 14 - Liberians head to the polls on Tuesday for a runoff election between President George Weah and former vice president Joseph Boakai after they emerged neck-and-neck from the first round but below the 50% needed to secure an outright victory.
+MONROVIA, Nov 14 - Liberians started voting early on Tuesday in a runoff election between President George Weah and former vice president Joseph Boakai, who were neck-and-neck in the first round of voting but below the 50% needed to secure an outright victory.

-Former soccer star Weah won 43.83% of the vote versus Boakai's 43.44% - a razor-thin margin that has raised expectations of a closely fought second round.
+Former soccer star Weah won 43.83% of the vote, against Boakai's 43.44% - a razor-thin margin that has raised expectations of a closely fought second round.

+A Reuters reporter saw queues of people at five polling stations in the capital Monrovia.

+"We want to thank all Liberians who left their bed this morning.
+Stay on the line and vote," the head of the national elections commission, Davidetta Browne-Lansanah, told state radio.

 Meanwhile Boakai has campaigned on the need to rescue the nation from what he calls mismanagement by Weah's administration, which has been dogged by graft scandals.